 Film, Theatre and Television Articles

-all mostly written for commercial film criticism under the name 'Kahn Duncan'
+all mostly written for commercial film criticism under the name 'Kahn Duncan' , as well as featured podcast appearances

 A supernova of expensive animation can’t stop 'The Super Mario Galaxy Movie' feeling lost in space | This Is Film